CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Schema

-We consider five error types that are prevalent in the real-world datasets, including missing values, outliers, duplicates, inconsistencies and mislabels.
-While there are many cleaning methods in the literature (c.f.\ Section \ref{sec:relatedwork}), we consider the most straightforward one in this study.
-The definition and the cleaning methods of each error type are described below and summarized in Table \ref{clean_methods}.
+We consider five error types prevalent in the real-world datasets, including missing values, outliers, duplicates, inconsistencies and mislabels.
+For each error type, we consider various automatic cleaning methods commonly used in practice as well as the state-of-the-art cleaning methods in academic literature.
+Note that all algorithms discussed in this section are automatic cleaning algorithms that require no or minimal human interactions.
+We will separately study human cleaning in Section~\ref{sec:human_vs_automatic}.
+All automatic cleaning methods are described below and listed in Table \ref{clean_methods}.